Australian Home Electricity Information

 This tariff is designed to offer the homeowner an incentive to conserve energy.
 Beware the tier levels can change without notification from your electricity retailer.

-See this report A HIDDEN REASON YOUR ELECTRICITY BILL RISES on our blog, for a full description with the maths.
+See this report A HIDDEN REASON YOUR ELECTRICITY BILL RISES on our blog.

 Understanding The Aussie Home Electricity Bill

 We always discuss electricity bills with our clients, whether we are doing an IN-HOME ELECTRICITY AUDIT or TELEPHONE CONSULTATION, so as to educate them on how too understand the charges and the bill's layout.
 Electricity costs for home and business are of a major concern for many clients.